-A new part of the Schmitz-Stiftungen is the W. P. Schmitz Projektservice gGmbH.
+Part of the Schmitz-Stiftungen is the W. P. Schmitz Projekt-service gGmbH.
 Since May 2022, all of the content-related work of the Schmitz-Stiftungen is bundled there and carried out in a tried and tested form.
 The employees of the Schmitz-Stiftungen have been largely taken over by the gGmbH.
 This guarantees continuancy, professional competence as well as quality of work.
-The gGmbH offers a comprehensive "Projektservice" for organisations in the network of the Schmitz-Stiftungen and, in the future, beyond that.
+The gGmbH offers a comprehensive "Projektservice" for organisations in the network of the Schmitz-Stiftungen and beyond that.